alexarne/Chart.js/report.md

    - 30 min writing about the open and closed-source ecosystem of the project

-   -
+   - 1.5h architecture

+7- 1h

-7. 30 min checking test outputs on Linux+Firefox
+8. 2h checking test outputs on Linux+Firefox

-Total: 11h
+Total: 14.5h

 **Juan Lavagnini**